 According to the report, digitization should be taking place across the entire value chain, including underwriting, distribution, and claims.
 It is the means to increase efficiency, boost productivity, recruit new talent, and reduce stubbornly high costs.
 For example, the cost of claims journey can be reduced by as much as 30%.

-However, there are still companies that are reluctant to go digital and have no chances to gain a competitive edge in the future.
+However, there are still companies that are reluctant to go digital and have no chance to gain a competitive edge in the future.
 In this article, we’ll explore the nuances of automating one of the key insurance business processes – claims management – by creating and adopting a claims management system.
 Let’s discuss its benefits, features, the developing process, and costs.

 What is an Insurance Claims Management System?

 Insurance claims management software is used by insurance carriers and agencies to automate the processing of insurance claims on behalf of a client.
 For example, burglary and theft, fire, wind and hail damage, customer injury, and reputation harm.
-The system keeps all information related to the insurance product, client and claim, as well as provides additional analysis to enable proper anti-fraud analysis, damage cost calculation and other aspects.
+The system keeps all information related to the insurance product, client, and claim, as well as provides additional analysis to enable proper anti-fraud analysis, damage cost calculation, and other aspects.